AndroidDeveloperLB/WebpifyYourAndroidApp/README.md

  4. Since I'm not sure how to make the same project work well on multiple OSs (needed SWT and converter file for each), and since I don't have other OSs currently, it was only developed&tested on Windows OS.
  5. Output files might be a bit too large compared to the amount of code.
  6. Chosen settings aren't saved for next sessions.
 It also doesn't remember which files were already handled for next sessions
- 7. Doesn't parse the gradle files, and assumes the folders structures of "res/drawable*" and "res/mipmap*" for the image files to handle.
+ 7. Doesn't parse the gradle files.
+Instea, it assumes the folders structures of "res/drawable*" and "res/mipmap*" for the image files to handle.
+You can disable this check, and let it convert all supported files in all sub-directories of the given path.
+ 8. A bit slow, but this is in order to compress the files using the best space-saving algorithm.